-Building your event budget can be a daunting task.
+Building your event planning budget can be a daunting task.
 With many varying factors and unknown elements, it can be hard to know where to begin.
-Your event budget becomes your guide throughout the event planning process to help you make key decisions.
-Creating a detailed and realistic budget template goes hand-in-hand with a successful event.
+As an event planner your budget becomes your guide throughout the event planning process to help you make key decisions.
+Creating a detailed and realistic event budget template goes hand-in-hand with a successful event.
 In this article, we’ll look at various factors to consider when building your event budget.
-Whether you have a smaller budget or an unlimited one, you will feel prepared and empowered to pull off your event successfully.
+Whether you have a tight budget or an unlimited one, you will feel prepared and empowered to pull off your event successfully.

-To know how much money you can spend, first you need an estimate of how much income you have to play with.
-Does your company have money allocated for the event or are you solely relying on the income brought in by registration fees and sponsorship dollars?
+As an event planner you need to know how much money you can spend.
+First you need an estimate of how much income you have to play with.
+Does your company have budget allocation for the event or are you solely relying on the income brought in by registration fees and sponsorship packages?
 Maybe you have a combination of all three.
-Determining your income estimate not only tells you how much money you have to spend but also tells you the profitability of your event.
+Determining your event income estimate not only tells you how much money you have to spend but also tells you the profitability of your event.

 Once you have your contracts in place for your venue and any other outside vendors, make sure to go through each contract in detail.
-The contracts will outline certain costs that you’ve agreed to and that you need to make sure you allocate in your budget.
-Maybe your venue charges you a set-up fee or there is a fee to bring in another outside partner.
-Going thoroughly through your contract will help find all of those factors to include in your budget.
+The contracts will outline certain or actual costs that you’ve agreed to and that you need to make sure you have the budget allocation for it.

 If you are collecting registration money and accepting credit card fees, find out where the credit card fees are being collected.
 You can either have them factored into the registration price so that the guests are responsible or put it in your budget.
 Credit card fees can range anywhere from 1-5% of each transaction depending on your registration system and processing software.
 This is not a line item to overlook!